We are an international patent authority with a focus on global issues. Here are some of the organizations we cooperate with.

 WIPO eLearning Centre

-The European Patent Organisation (EPO) is an intergovernmental organization representing a cooperation between several of the European states.
+The European Patent Organisation (EPO) is an intergovernmental organisation comprising most of the countries of Europe.
 It was founded on the basis of an international convention signed in Munich in 1973.
-The European Patent Office headquarters are in Munich and it also has offices in Berlin, The Hague and Vienna.
+The European Patent Office headquarters are located in Munich and there are also offices in Berlin, the Hague and Vienna.

 EPO provides training programmes, courses and seminars.

 The Swedish Intellectual Property Office has an extensive collaboration with the European Union Intellectual Property Office (EUIPO) in Alicante, where we exchange knowledge and information in with EUIPO and with other intellectual property offices and organisations.
 The object of this cooperation is to harmonise various trademarks and designs related issues within the Union.